Mintyplex-Organization/mintyplex-api/README.md

-- api: user facing part of the application

 # documentation for Mintyplex
 use: `https://mintyplex-api.onrender.com/` [GET] to check if the API is up. it's no big deal if it doesn't give a `200` at first.